 Through a QPRT, you can freeze your primary residence and/or vacation home’s market value and avoid paying the gift tax (as long as you haven’t exceeded the lifetime limit for taxable gifts).
 You’ll also immediately reduce the size of your estate.

-Unfortunately, if you die before the end of your trust’s term, your home will still be considered part of your estate.
-And while you can create a trust for your house with a mortgage, it’s easier to set up a QPRT for a rental property.
+Unfortunately, if you die before the end of your trust’s term, your home will still be part of your estate.
+And while you can create trust for your house with a mortgage, it’s easier to set up a QPRT for a rental property.

 Very few people will ever have to worry about estate taxes.
 But if you inherit millions of dollars and you’re worried about dealing with the death tax, you can get around it and lower your tax burden if you plan ahead and make the most of some of the tax loopholes that benefit the wealthy.

 - A financial advisor can help you optimize your estate plan.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Although estate plans generally include wills, they are much, much more than that.
 To learn more, read through SmartAsset’s guide to estate planning vs. wills.